joshbegley/nyt-latest/README.md

 `Ms. Way, New Jersey’s secretary of state, was selected for the post after Sheila Y. Oliver, the former lieutenant governor, died in office Aug.
 1.`\
 https://nytimes.com/2023/09/08/nyregion/tahesha-way-nj-lieutenant-governor.html?searchResultPosition=4

-**World’s Climate Report Card Says We’re Trying, but Urgently Need Improvement**\
+**Climate Report Card Says Countries Are Trying, but Urgently Need Improvement**\
-`The assessment, two years in the making, is the first official gauge of progress under the 2015 Paris Agreement.`\
+`The global assessment, two years in the making, is the first official gauge of progress under the 2015 Paris Agreement.`\
 https://nytimes.com/2023/09/08/climate/paris-agreement-stocktake.html?searchResultPosition=5

 **A Sudden Bond Binge on Wall St. Reflects Rising Optimism**\